 A number of privacy consultancies and law firms offer PIAs as a service.

-See the OAIC’s Guide to information security for further information on reasonable steps entities are required to take under the Privacy Act to protect the information that they hold.
+See the OAIC’s Guide to securing personal information for further information on reasonable steps entities are required to take under the Privacy Act to protect the information that they hold.

-See Data breach notification — a guide to handling personal information security breaches for more information on responding to data breaches.
+See Data breach preparation and response — a guide to managing data breaches in accordance with the Privacy Act 1988 (Cth) for more information on responding to data breaches.

-For example, the OAIC’s Community Attitudes to Privacy survey.
+For example, the OAIC’s Community Attitudes to Privacy research.

-See the OAIC’s Guide to information security for further information on reasonable steps entities are required to take under the Privacy Act to protect the information that they hold.
+See the OAIC’s Guide to securing personal information for further information on reasonable steps entities are required to take under the Privacy Act to protect the information that they hold.

-See the Guide to the OAIC’s privacy regulatory action: Directing a PIA for more information.
+See the OAIC’s Guide to privacy regulatory action — Chapter 8: Directing a privacy impact assessment for more information.